-Discover how to confidently communicate bad news with tact, skill, and candor.
-Learn how to prepare to deliver bad news, manage the meeting itself, and then follow up to ensure clarity and next steps.
+Discover how to confidently communicate bad news with tact and candor.
+Learn how to prepare to deliver bad news, manage the meeting itself, and then follow up to ensure clarity.

 - Let's be honest, who really relishes in delivering bad news?
 Sure, there are some people that have learned to develop this skill.
 But for many of us, delivering bad news is an uncomfortable experience.
 But there's a way to make this process easier and less awkward.
 The first step is knowing how to deliver bad news effectively.
 And the second step is changing the way you think about delivering bad news.

 So, create a more positive experience for you and the person hearing the news.
 Hello, I'm Gemma Leigh Roberts.
 I'm a Chartered Organizational Psychologist, an Executive Coach and Leadership Expert.
 In this course, I'll show you the key steps involved in preparing to deliver bad news, and how to conduct the meeting to get the best results whilst also avoiding common pitfalls.

 I'll also cover what you need to do after the meeting to ensure the news you've delivered is used in a positive and constructive way.
 Expect practical tips, tried and tested methods, and a focus on putting what you learn into action.
 So, join me to learn how you can turn this process into a positive experience.
 Let's get started.